trilitech/tezos-developer-docs/docs/tutorials/bake-with-ledger.md

 ## Prerequisites

- - You need Ledger device.
+ - A Ledger device: Nano S, Nano S+, Nano X, Stax or Flex
- - Baker program needs to run constantly, so you need a computer / cloud vm which can run without interruptions.
+ - A computer or cloud VM that can run without interruptions, because the baker program must run persistently
+ - The latest version of the Octez suite, including the `octez-signer` program